Zytherion/Zytherion-Blockchain/README.md

 ## Security Notes

 - **Quantum resistance:** Dilithium3 signing protects against Shor's algorithm.
 SHA3-256 hashing is Grover-resistant (128-bit quantum security).
-- **FHE scheme:** TFHE is based on Torus-LWE, a post-quantum hardness assumption.
+- **FHE scheme:** TFHE is based on Threshold-LWE, a post-quantum hardness assumption.
 Encrypted balances are semantically secure under LWE.
 - **Secret key management:** The TFHE secret key is generated per-node at startup and never leaves the node.
 It is never stored on-chain, never emitted in events, and never logged.
 - **Ciphertext size:** Each encrypted balance entry is approximately 21KB on-chain.
 This is an inherent property of FHE and is acknowledged in the [whitepaper](https://zytherion.pages.dev/Zytherion_White_Paper.pdf).